Planning a Visit to Saint Peter's UCC During Covid-19

 Is the church accessible?
 There are curb cuts on Curtis Road and on the corner of Curtis and Dwight Roads and a ramp that leads to our sanctuary level from Curtis Road.
 A curb cut on Dwight Road leads to a sidewalk that goes to the community center doors on our lower level.
 There is an accessible, all-gender restroom on the sanctuary level and two on the lower level.
 Individual audio headsets; ask an usher for one.
 Large print versions of weekly bulletin are available in our welcome center.

 Can I take communion at Saint Peter's?
-During the pandemic, our members are bringing their own bread (or bagel or cracker) and wine (or juice).
-The elements are consecrated the service.
 All who wish to join in communion are welcome.

 What if I have questions about faith, religion, and God?
 We have questions, too!
 God helps us when we’re honest about our concerns and willing to work together for deeper understanding.
 Working through the questions makes our church life dynamic and keeps us growing in faith and love.